 For a whopping £500 billed annually, site owners will enjoy unlimited installations, prioritized feature requests, and priority phone support.

-4. Ultimate GDPR Compliance Toolkit for WordPress
+4. Ultimate GDPR Compliance Toolkit

 True to its name, the Ultimate GDPR Compliance Toolkit for WordPress touts the ability to help business owners comply with all GDPR requirements.